frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise2.md

 ## Your Task

 Your task is to make use of the "Use" tool to draw a simple gusset for the provided drive frame.
-To get started find the "Excersise 2: Gussets" part studio in the "Section 2" folder of the template document.
-Simply repeat the steps you should have memorized in the previous document but with the holes of this new gusset.
+To get started find the "Exercise 2: Gussets" part studio in the "Section 2" folder of the template document.
+Simply repeat the steps you should have memorized in the previous exercise but with the holes of this new gusset.
 Your final gusset should look like this:

 <figure>
   <img src="/img/learning-course/stage1a/plate-gusset-example.webp" style="width:75%">